 Need some help?

-- I’ll be speaking and conducting workshops and classes a few times this spring (2018).
-Signing up for my mailing list will keep you up-to-date as details emerge.
-You’ll also get a couple free e-books when you sign up: The Meal Plan for People Who Hate to Meal Plan, and 10 Small Steps to Big Change.
+- I’ve created a couple free e-books: The Meal Plan for People Who Hate to Meal Plan, and 10 Small Steps to Big Change.